In Maryland, there are no state regulations that require a server or bartender to be licensed in order to sell alcohol.

 Please note: Maryland statutes allow local governments to dictate their own laws concerning the age to sell or serve alcoholic beverages.
 Some local jurisdictions may have more or less restrictions.

-Maryland Alcohol Training & Certifications:
+Maryland Alcohol Training & Certifications

 As stated above, the state of Maryland does not require those who wish to serve/sell alcohol to become certified.
 However, certifications and training can only help.
 Showing an employer that you have the skills, knowledge, or experience can go a long way in regards to receiving a promotion or getting hired in the first place.

 Planning on Catering Events?